 - While Max Steinberg and Harold Katz served as volunteers during very different moments in Israel’s history, what commonalities do you see in their two stories?

 While the years surrounding Israel’s independence were fraught with existential crisis, the desire to volunteer for the army did not stop when there wasn’t a war being fought.

 - Each year, there are approximately 2800 immigrant lone soldiers serving, with 950 more arriving and leaving every year.

-- In the last three years, about 40% of lone soldiers joined combat units.
+- Recently, about 40% of lone soldiers joined combat units.

 - Some non-immigrants also have the designation of lone soldier, including orphans and people whose parents in Israel are no longer willing to support them.